 War Crimes vs Crimes against Humanity

-Crimes against Humanity
+What are Crimes against Humanity?

-3. War crimes, however, is a broader term compared to crimes against humanity.
+• War crimes, however, is a broader term compared to crimes against humanity.
 Crimes against humanity refer to acts of violence targeting a particular group for their race, religion or political orientation.
 War crimes can be any act of violence that may or may not fall in that particular definition.

-4. Crimes against humanity must also be either a part of government policy or is being condoned or promoted by the government.
+• Crimes against humanity must also be either a part of government policy or is being condoned or promoted by the government.
 War crimes, on the other hand, do not need to be condoned by the perpetrator’s government.